-Some of the intrusion threats the FD348R can be used to detect include:
+Some of the intrusion threats that the FD340 Series can be used to detect include:

-- Fence climbing (along both the fabric and post)
+- Fence climbing (along both the fabric and the posts)

 - Fabric cutting

 - Crawling underneath a fence

-• Ladder assisted climbing of a fence
+Ladder assisted climbing of a fence

-A single run of sensor cable can protect a zone up to 5 kilometers (16,400 feet/3.1 miles) in length.
+SC sensor cable can protect up to 5 kilometers (16,400 feet/3.1 miles) of cable length.
+The APU channels for dual-channel units can be programmed independently, which gives users the ability to protect two separate zones from the same APU.